WordPress as Persistent Memory for AI Agents

 The Key Principle

-However the agent consumes memory — directives, AGENTS.md injection, REST API, direct file read — the files on disk are the source of truth.
-All paths lead to the same markdown documents in wp-content/uploads/datamachine-files/agent/.
+However the agent consumes memory — directives, AGENTS.md injection, REST API, WP-CLI, direct file read — the files on disk are the source of truth.
+All paths lead to the same markdown documents organized in the three-layer directory structure.

 Memory Maintenance

 Memory degrades if you never maintain it.
-Agent files need periodic attention.
+Agent files need periodic attention — and Data Machine automates much of this.

 Review Cadence